-The cheapest and safe wheel is the Comfort Wheel.
+The cheapest safe wheel is the Comfort Wheel.

-I do not like this wheel.
-It’s cheap.
-But for economical choices?
-It will suit your needs.
+Though this is my least favorite option it is cheap.
+For economical choices it will suit your needs.
 It comes in 8” and 12” and most certainly can be found easily in stock at Petsmart stores and most online stores.
 I have one as a spare and it has come in handy a few times.

 All 3 of these wheels aren’t loud but they aren’t truly silent.
 Oiling them with a little dab of Olive Oil will do the trick when any of them get screechy.